canonical/pebble/docs/tutorial/getting-started.md

 (next_steps)=
 ## Next steps

-- To learn more about running the Pebble daemon, see [How to run the daemon (server)](../how-to/run-the-daemon.md).
+- To learn more about running the Pebble daemon, see [Pebble run command](../reference/cli-commands/run.md).
-- To learn more about viewing, starting and stopping services, see [How to view, start, and stop services](../how-to/view-start-stop-services.md).
+- To learn more about viewing, starting and stopping services, see [Pebble services command](../reference/cli-commands/services.md), [Pebble start command](../reference/cli-commands/start.md), and [Pebble stop command](../reference/cli-commands/stop.md).
-- To learn more about updating and restarting services, see [How to update and restart services](../how-to/update-restart-services.md).
+- To learn more about updating and restarting services, see [Pebble replan command](../reference/cli-commands/replan.md).
-- To learn more about configuring layers, see [How to configure layers](../how-to/configure-layers.md).
+- To learn more about configuring layers, see [Layers](../reference/layers.md).
 - To learn more about layer configuration options, read the [Layer specification](../reference/layer-specification.md).